Bangor University - North Wales Clinical Psychology Programme

 The Clearing House will invite you to complete a survey to collect Contextual Selection data separately from the application form.
 The Group of Trainers in Clinical Psychology have agreed the questions in this survey, which have evidence for improving the inclusivity and equity of recruitment processes.

-Completion of this survey is optional, however if you can answer any of the questions which provide some additional background about you, and you are happy to provide this to us via the Clearing House, then we would encourage you to do so.
+Completion of this survey is optional, however if you can answer any of the questions which provide some additional background about you, and you are happy to share this with us via the Clearing House, then we would encourage you to do so.

-We include your contextual information in the final step of our shortlisting process, using the minimum entry requirements described earlier.
+We include your contextual information in the final step of our shortlisting process, for all candidates who have met the minimum entry requirements described earlier.

 Those candidates who meet all our minimum requirements, and who are not invited for interview based on their ranking or for having their application reviewed under the Disability Confident scheme, will then be reviewed considering the contextual information provided.

-Those with the highest number of ‘flags’ are then invited for interview.
+Those with the highest number of contextual factors are then invited for interview.

 The number of places available for candidates invited for interview with contextual selection will vary annually.
 We have a finite number of interview places available, which are filled by those invited based on their ranking and Disability Confident scheme.
 The remaining places will then be allocated to candidates with the highest number of flags.